Glossary

 Gauze Backing [also Cheesecloth Backing]

-A backing for patches that is very thin and has the appearance of the type of material used for surgical dressings or first aid.
+backing for patches that is very thin and has the appearance of the type of material used for surgical dressings or first aid.
 This backing was common on many patches during the 1950s and 1960s.

 Gauze (Cheesecloth) Fabric Swatch